noxlock/GMaps-GeoCode/docs/development-log.md

 ## 29/06/19

+Completed:

+- menu

+- error handling

+- lat/longitude to location

+- location to lat/long

+- fixed IndexError

+- fixed casting

+To do:

+- checking if value is greater or less than

 Added menu, error handling, lat/longitude to location, and location to lat/longitude functions.

 Fixed IndexError when trying to check if list is empty.